ijks/vonlang/README.md

 ```

 This is followed by zero or more statements, each on a separate line.
 The program
-then ends with the block-end marker `*thunder`.
+then ends with the block-end marker `*thunder*`.

-For example, this program that prints the number 42:
+For example, this program prints the number 42:

 ```
 Ah hello there, it is I, the Count!